Skip to content

 src/

-├── commands/ # Orchestrates user-triggered flows
+├── commands/ # Orchestrates the user-triggered "Fix All Warnings" flow

 ├── services/ # Diagnostics reading, replacement building, config access

-├── parsers/ # Pure, dependency-free message parsing
+├── parsers/ # Pure, dependency-free message parsing (optimization + conflict)

-├── utils/ # Logging and notification helpers
+├── utils/ # Logging, notification, and status bar helpers

 ├── types/ # Shared interfaces